lucianonooijen/Personal-Website/content/about.md

 #### Leisure

-Because I strongly believe in free(/open source) software, I try to contribute to this cause as much as possible with the development for which I am responsible, both with Bytecode and beyond.
-In my spare time I occasionally watch American Football (New York Giants) or baseball (Los Angeles Dodgers), and I like to play and watch snooker games.
+Because I strongly believe in free(/open source) software, I try to contribute to this cause where possible.
+In my spare time I read a lot of books, mostly non-fiction books about philosophy, history, linguistics and the classics.

-Most of my free time is taken up by reading and learning about various subjects: mainly philosophy, history and linguistics.
-I also like playing and learning about chess a lot.
+I also like to play chess.
 Feel free to [challenge me on Lichess](https://lichess.org/@/lucianonooijen)

 #### Website

 The source code of this website is made available on my [Github profile](https://github.com/lucianonooijen/personal-website) under MIT license.

-This website was developed using the static website generator Hugo (written in GoLang).
+This website was developed using the static website generator Hugo (written in Golang).